ATAR For Medicine: What Students Need To Know

 Is your child concerned that they won’t have the ATAR they need to become a doctor?

 As medicine is one of the hardest courses to get into, students need to do whatever it takes to achieve top marks (particularly in maths and science) – and the earlier they start preparing, the better.
-The new ATAR system may feel daunting for some but help is available should your child feel that they need a little extra boost in achieving the grades required to go to medical school.
+The ATAR system may feel daunting for some but help is available should your child feel that they need a little extra boost in achieving the grades required to go to medical school.

-How to achieve the ATAR for Medicine in Queensland
+How to achieve the ATAR for Medicine

 When it comes to achieving the required ATAR for medicine, there is no room for error.
 Entry into medicine is highly competitive and will require endless hours of rigorous studying and dedication to achieve an ATAR of 99 that is required for some medical programs.
 In such a competitive field, it’s more important than ever to help your child feel confident and ask for help if they have any concerns.
 A Team Tuition has a highly skilled team that can assist high school students in achieving any goal they set their sights on.
 We can help to improve confidence, mindset and attitude – all crucial when dealing with the seemingly impossible high pressures that come with applying to med school.
 We’ve got your back.